Best telephoto lenses for Canon in 2022

 Check Price

-Telephoto lenses take up a huge market segment, with lenses ranging from 70mm up to and beyond 800mm.
+Telephoto lenses take up a huge segment, with lenses ranging from 70mm up to and beyond 800mm.
 That’s a lot of variety to choose from!
 The best telephoto lenses allow for the maximum magnification of the intended subject while keeping it sharp, free of distortion, evenly lit, and easy to keep in the frame.
-The resultant images help to bring the viewer as close as possible to the subject, where it may have been impossible to do so with our .
+The resultant images help to bring the viewer as close as possible to the subject, where it may have been impossible to do so with just our eyes.
 That’s a lot to ask of a lens, especially when the intended subjects are far away, very small, or both.
 Choosing the right telephoto lens depends greatly on your intended use.
 This is why there are hundreds of options to choose from, from the very niche super-telephoto primes to the more universal all-in-one superzooms.
 Here are some of the best telephoto lenses for Canon cameras, no matter your needs.

 Things to consider before buying a telephoto lens:

 Telephoto lenses cover such a broad spectrum of photography and can be useful in many disparate scenarios.
-Factors such as focal length, zoom versus , weight, and size are not generally related to price.
+Factors such as focal length, zoom versus prime, weight, and size are not generally related to price.
 Whereas maximum aperture, sharpness, build quality, autofocus performance, and extra features most definitely are.
 Of course, there are trade-offs to having a smaller budget, but that’s where knowing what you’re going to use the lens for comes heavily into play.
 Understanding your specific use case for a telephoto lens will allow you to acknowledge which trade-offs will be acceptable.

 Budget